gallenc/solent2Public/workup/mock-tca1/README.md

 ## INSTRUCTIONS

+This exercise tests your ability to design within the constraints of an existing project and set of design patterns.

+You should read ALL of the instructions before you begin.

-You will have 2 hours to complete this exercise
+You will have 2 hours to complete this exercise.

+It is unlikely that you will get all of the tasks done so prioritise your work to maximise your marks.

 ### setup